docker/docs/engine/context/ecs-integration.md

 ## Feedback

 Thank you for trying out the Docker ECS Integration beta release.
 Your feedback is very important to us.
-Let us know your feedback by creating an issue in the [ecs-plugin](https://github.com/docker/ecs-plugin){: target="_blank" class="_"} GitHub repository.
+Let us know your feedback by creating an issue in the [Compose CLI](https://github.com/docker/compose-cli){: target="_blank" class="_"} GitHub repository.